 - Is the website current and regularly updated?

 - Are there any grammatical or spelling mistakes?

-- Is the information based on facts or influenced by the author’s emotions?
+- Is the information based on facts, or is it influenced by the author’s emotions?

 If the answers leave you unsatisfied, ignore the source and move on.

 Take cues from the domain.
 The type of domain can also help you to determine the credibility of a website.
-Following are the common ones you’ll encounter:
+These are the common ones you’ll encounter:

 - .edu = education